iechor/docs/content/desktop/settings/windows.md

 - **Remove a Directory**. select `-` next to the directory you want to remove

-- **Apply & Restart** makes the directory available to containers using Docker's bind mount (`-v`) feature.
+- **Apply & Restart** makes the directory available to containers using iEchor's bind mount (`-v`) feature.

 > Tips on shared folders, permissions, and volume mounts